Djilaxx/text_classification/README.md

-# **Image Classification**
+# **Text classification**

-This repository contains image classification projects i've worked on, either for fun/education or competition on Kaggle. \
+This repository contains text classification projects i've worked on, either for fun/education or competition on Kaggle. \
 Each project have it's own readme containing information about the specific problematics of each.

 I train the models locally on my pc using a Nvidia 1080 GPU.